todalavibra/google-labs-code-jules-awesome-list/README.md

 - `// Implement a data class for this dictionary structure...`
   <sub>Useful for Python projects moving towards more structured data handling with `dataclasses` or Pydantic.</sub>

+- `// Add a type checker to this code...`
+  <sub>Useful for Python projects moving towards more structured data handling with `dataclasses` or Pydantic.</sub>

+- `// Extract this logic into a separate function/module`
+  <sub>For improving readability or reusability.</sub>

+- `// Set up GitHub Actions to run tests on PRs`
+  <sub>Add basic CI to a repo.</sub>

+- `// Format this repo using Prettier and ESLint`
+  <sub>Standardize code style across JS/TS projects.</sub>

+- `// Replace all deprecated API calls in this file`
+  <sub>For keeping up with library upgrades.</sub>

 ## Debugging